Gimme Shelter (1970 film): Production

 The film depicts some of the Madison Square Garden concert later featured on the 1970 live album, Get Yer Ya-Ya's Out!
-The Rolling Stones in Concert, as well as Charlie Watts and a donkey filmed on the M6 motorway near Birmingham during a photography session for the album cover.
-It also shows the Stones at work in Muscle Shoals, Alabama recording "Brown Sugar" and "Wild Horses," and footage of Ike and Tina Turner opening for the Stones at their Madison Square Garden concert, to Mick Jagger's comment, "It's nice to have a chick occasionally."
+The Rolling Stones in Concert, as well as Charlie Watts and a donkey filmed on the M6 motorway near Birmingham, England during a photography session for the album cover.
+It also shows the Stones at work in Muscle Shoals, Alabama recording "Brown Sugar" and "Wild Horses", and footage of Ike and Tina Turner opening for the Stones at their Madison Square Garden concert, to Mick Jagger's comment, "It's nice to have a chick occasionally."

-The Maysles brothers filmed the first concert of the tour at Madison Square Garden in New York City.
-After the concert, the Maysles brothers asked the Rolling Stones if they could film them on tour, and the band agreed.
+The Maysles brothers were selected by tour manager Ronnie Schneider (nephew of ABCKO's Allen Klein) on the recommendation of cameraman Haskell Wexler, after DA Pennebaker/Richard Leacock (Bob Dylan's Don't Look Back), then Robert Downey Sr were approached but found to be unavailable.
+The Maysles joined the tour at the Baltimore date to plan their filming strategy for the 3 New York shows planned to end the tour on November 27th and 28th.

+The original agreement was for 30-45 minutes of footage for a possible TV special that evolved as the band agreed to appear at a festival in West Palm Beach on the 30th.
+They then committed to play the free San Francisco show the following weekend and use the days in between to record at Muscle Shoals studios in Alabama.
+The Maysles agreed to continue filming and extend the TV special to 60 minutes.
+In the week after Altamont, they realized that a cameraman had unwittingly captured the stabbing of Meredith Hunter by Hells Angel Alan Passaro.
+The city of San Francisco agreed to drop any potential charges against the band in exchange for a copy of the footage and charged Passaro with murder.
+He was later acquitted by jurors who saw Hunter, whose autopsy revealed methamphetamine in his blood, as the aggressor.
+It was on the flight to deliver the film that a deal was struck to develop a movie for theatrical release.

 Much of the film chronicles the behind-the-scenes deal-making that took place to make the free Altamont concert happen, including much footage of well-known attorney Melvin Belli negotiating by telephone with the management of the Altamont Speedway.
 The movie also includes a playback of Hells Angels leader Ralph "Sonny" Barger's famous call-in to radio station KSAN's "day after" program about the concert, wherein he recalls, "They told me if I could sit on the edge of the stage so nobody could climb over me, I could drink beer until the show was over."